AdrianMachado/KaiUI/README.md

 UI Component library for building KaiOS apps.
 All components and views are navigable using a phone's d-pad and softkeys.

-**CAUTION:** The style specs of some components has been updated recently, which has not been reflected in this implementatio.
-Please refer to the [KaiOS blog article](https://medium.com/design-at-kai/design-exploration-for-ui-components-in-kaios-smart-feature-phones-85f211603ed0) at Medium.
+**CAUTION:** The style specs of some components has been updated recently, which has yet to be reflected in this implementation.
+Please refer to the [KaiOS blog article](https://medium.com/design-at-kai/design-exploration-for-ui-components-in-kaios-smart-feature-phones-85f211603ed0) on Medium.

 ## Building and Usage